reganmarie/greendelacreme/journals/adam_azai.md

 * Styling the Forum page
 * Debugging protected Routes

 We were able to solve the issue with route redirection if user is authorized to view a page or not.
 A single if conditional statement was needed before our return to actually return null for token if it was null.
 I paired with regan for the day and we collaborated on styling and formatting the forum page of our project.
 We ended up making the threads look very similar to our wireframe, and only requires minimal work beyond it.
-There needs to be a bit more content on the fourm page as it looks bad with all the empty white space currently.
+There needs to be a bit more content on the forum page as it looks bad with all the empty white space currently.

-An aha moment today was learning about tailwind stling in detail and how simple statements as space between sets our tags exactly in the way we want it.
+An aha moment today was learning about tailwind styling in detail and how simple statements as space between sets our tags exactly in the way we want it.
 As well as learning about accordions with tailwind.

+## April 5, 2023

+Today, I worked on:

+* Pair programmed with Regan on viewing forums
+* RTK Query

+Worked alongside regan to display our threads in a list on our front end.
+Debugged our RTK Query and our Redux queries.

+An aha moment was figuring out how to properly use RTK Query for our endpoints and displaying the data within the query.

 ## April 4, 2023